chika-12/printf/README.md

 15 - All the above options work well together.

-This function works just like the standard printf.
+This function works just like the standard printf function.
 ~~~
 ______________________________________________________________________________________________________________________________________________________________________